Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Experiments

-The Office domain~\cite{icarte2022reward}, shown in Figure~\ref{fig:office}, features a grid world with walls, doors, and decorations to be avoided by the agent.
-We provide the agent with five different progressively more complex tasks: deliver coffee to $2$--$6$ offices.
-The completion order is up to the agent.
-The Office domain is more complex because ($1$) the agent fails the episode upon stumbling on a decoration and ($2$) walls block paths.
-Figures~\ref{fig:office-3} and~\ref{fig:office-6} show the results for the tasks of delivering coffee to three and six offices, respectively.
-The convergence of QRM-based methods is slowest.
-Similar to the Delivery results, CoRM outperforms CRM-based methods.
-Differently, CRM with both the agenda and Boolean RMs converge at a similar rate because objectives (offices and coffee machines) are not removed from the map upon completion.
-As a result, all RM states remain reachable for simulating experiences from any RM state.
+The \textbf{Office} domain~\citep{icarte2022reward}, shown in Figure~\ref{fig:office}, features a grid world with walls, doors, and decorations.
+The agent is given five progressively more complex tasks: deliver coffee to $2$--$6$ offices in any order.
+The agent fails the episode upon stepping on a decoration.
+Figures~\ref{fig:office-3} and~\ref{fig:office-6} show the results for delivering coffee to three and six offices, respectively.
+QRM-based methods converge slowest.
+DiRL converges for three coffees but fails for six.
+HRM converges to sub-optimal policies.
+As in Delivery, QCoRM outperforms CRM-based methods.
+In contrast, CRM with both the agenda and Boolean RMs converge at similar rates because offices are not removed from the map after the agent's visit, keeping all the RM states reachable for experience simulation.
 We obtained similar results for different numbers of offices.